CERN/CAiMIRA/caimira/docs/mkdocs/docs/root/physics_model.md

 A probability distribution of $D$, a diameter-independent component, and a remaining diameter-dependent component.
 Because the viral concentration is a factor of the dose, and the viral emission rate is a factor of the viral concentration, $C(t, D)$ and $\mathrm{vR}(D)$ are also factored into probability distribution of $D$, a diameter-independent component, and a remaining diameter-dependent component (details below).

-This page describes the derivation of the equations specifying the emission rate, removal rate, and concentration of virions and $CO_2$, as well as the viral dose exposure and probability of infection (see Figure 1).
-After having derived the full equations, it is described how the computations are devided into different classes and methods in the CAiMIRA implementation for computational efficiency.

 <details>
 <summary>Monte Carlo Integration</summary>
 Monte Carlo integration takes advantage of the fact that the expected value of a function g of a random variable D can be approximated by drawing samples {D_1, D_2, ..., D_s} from the probability distribution p(D) and compute the average.
 That is,